WemyssJ/RvTK-Releases/README.md

 A C# Autodesk Revit add-in focused on BIM management, quality assurance, and productivity.
 Built by BIM Managers for BIM Managers.

+> **Note:** RvTK is an independent third-party add-in for Autodesk Revit.
+It is not affiliated with, endorsed by, or sponsored by Autodesk.
+>
-> **Note:** RvTK is the codename for the project and is expected to undergo rebranding prior to commercial release.
+> RvTK is the codename for the project and is expected to undergo rebranding prior to commercial release.

 ---